 I think I've heard of that concept since I had language, so I don't know, I think people like watching how people connect and they look for love and always will and how it presents changes, but I think that in whatever movies are popular, that's a large element of it.
 And they may not call it a romantic comedy, but really we like that movie because that superhero was connecting with that person and it's hidden in there.

 I like the idea of delving into that minutiae about their lives but how do you keep that interesting?
 I think one of the scariest things about a relationship is that people worry once they settle in, it will get boring and it will get routine.
 How do you keep that from permeating their on-screen relationship?

 Well, I think every move in the relationship has its own tension.
 It's scary when you meet someone and haven't been out on a date, and it's scary when you do the first date and you don't know if you want to go to the next level and it's scary to date regularly and it's scary to commit to not see anyone else.
 There are so many phases to examine that challenge people so I think we're just going to do it all.
 The good, the bad, and everything.

 Do you watch the show with your wife?
 Do you guys get to relive some of the early stages of dating?
 I think we all forget sometimes how awkward and tense that beginning part was.

 Yeah, I mean for me it was always a bit high stakes, I was not a casual person when dating or early stages of the relationship and I think that Paul is so funny.

 Watching him is incredible, it's like watching a child have a tantrum, it's amazing.

-Do you have any advice for people who want a lasting relationship?
+Do you have any advice for people wanting to get to the 20-year mark?
 How do you push through?